lkesteloot/unsong/unsong.md

 Casper, Wyoming.

-“For the last time,” said Clara, “Dylan Alvarez is a two-bit hedge wizard who doesn’t know anything about…”
+“For the last time,” said Clara, “Dylan Alvarez is a two-bit hedge wizard who doesn’t know anything about...”

 “SURPRISE, MOTHERFUCKERS” yelled Dylan Alvarez, jumping out of the trap door with a revolver in each hand.